 Most of the reviews centered around canceling and poor customer service issues.

-LifeLock’s Trustpilot score is 4.0 out of 5.
-Some of the complaints were irrelevant, like people getting spam emails from LifeLock imitators.
+LifeLock’s Trustpilot score is 4.5 out of 5.
+Some complaints were irrelevant, such as people getting spam emails from LifeLock imitators.

 Most of the other complaints revolved around bad customer service.
 Several people noted that LifeLock had changed for the worse since Norton took over.